l-Shane-l/tiny-wlhs/README.md

 - Window cycling
 - Support for application spawners like bemenu
 - Support for notification daemons like mako
-- support for simple bars like yambar (more complex bars like waybar is not support yet)
+- Support for simple bars like yambar (more complex bars like waybar is not support yet)
 - Can be run from an X11 session or a TTY
 - Spawn processes at startup, configure via Haskell
 - Window borders